learn-co-curriculum/dsc-pandas-eda-lab/README.md

+# Project - EDA with Pandas Using the Boston Housing Data

+## Introduction

+In this section you've learned a lot about importing, cleaning up, analysing (using descriptive statistics) and visualizing data.
+In this more free form project you'll get a chance to practice all of these skills with the Boston Housing data set, which contains housing values in suburbs of Boston.
+The Boston Housing Data is commonly used by aspiring data scientists.

+## Objectives

+You will be able to:

+* Load csv files using Pandas
+* Find variables with high correlation
+* Create box plots

 # Boston Housing Dataset

 Begin to use your data munging and visualization skills to conduct an exploratory analysis of the dataset below.
 At minimum, this should include: